Fire Service Collaboration

 -

-If the measures are approved, the same great women and men who serve today will remain in the same capacity.
+The same great women and men who serve today will remain in the same capacity.
 No firefighters or administrative personnel will lose their jobs or experience a reduction in pay or benefits.

 -